tacodeDev/dev-starter/content/tezos_starter_02_smartpy.md

 ## 2.11 Transactions
 In this section, we will learn how to make a Tezos transaction through a smart contract.

-To transfer tez to an account or a smart contract you can use the built-in function `Tezos.transaction`.
+To transfer tez to an account or a smart contract you can use the built-in function `sp.send`.

 A transaction operation to a wallet looks like this:

 ```
-let payoutOperation : operation =
-Tezos.transaction unit amount receiver_contract
+sp.send(
+  sp.address("tz...."),
+  sp.tez(5), # or sp.mutez(5000000), both yield to sp.TMutez
+  message = "Error message" #error message if send fails
+)
 ```

 The first parameter is either the entrypoint to another contract or if we transfer tez to another wallet its `unit`, like in this example.